ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.18.rst

 =======

 * The ``ssh`` connection plugin now officially supports targeting Windows hosts.
-A breaking change has been made as part of this official support is the low level command execution done by plugins like ``ansible.builtin.raw`` and action plugins calling ``_low_level_execute_command`` is no longer wrapped with a ``powershell.exe`` wrapped invocation.
+A breaking change that has been made as part of this official support is the low level command execution done by plugins like ``ansible.builtin.raw`` and action plugins calling ``_low_level_execute_command`` is no longer wrapped with a ``powershell.exe`` wrapped invocation.
 These commands will now be executed directly on the target host using the default shell configuration set on the Windows host.
 This change is done to simplify the configuration required on the Ansible side, make module execution more efficient, and to remove the need to decode stderr CLIXML output.
-A consequence of this change is that ``ansible.builtin.raw`` commands are no longer be guaranteed to be run through a PowerShell shell and with the output encoding of UTF-8.
+A consequence of this change is that ``ansible.builtin.raw`` commands are no longer guaranteed to be run through a PowerShell shell and with the output encoding of UTF-8.
 To run a command through PowerShell and with UTF-8 output support, use the ``ansible.windows.win_shell`` or ``ansible.windows.win_powershell`` module instead.